-

 Practical application of technical principles, designing and making principles.
 100 marks, 50% of total A level.

 Written or digital design portfolio and photographic evidence of final prototype.
-Learners identify a design opportunity or problem from a context of their own choice, and create a portfolio of evidence I real time through the project to demonstrate their competence.
+Learners identify a design opportunity or problem from a context of their own choice, and create a portfolio of evidence in real time through the project to demonstrate their competence.